mobinasri/secphase/README.md

 Usage: secphase  -i <INPUT_BAM> -f <FASTA>
 Options:
-         -i         Input bam file (sorted by qname and must contain cs tag) [required] -f         Input fasta file [required]
+         --inputBam, -i         Input bam file
+         --inputFasta, -f         Input fasta file
+         --hifi, -x         hifi preset params [-q -c -t10 -d 1e-4 -e 0.1 -b20 -m10 -s40 -p50 -r50 -n -50] (Only one of --hifi or --ont should be enabled)
+         --ont, -y        ont present params [-q -c -t20 -d 1e-3 -e 0.1 -b20 -m10 -s20 -p10 -r10 -n -50] (Only one of --hifi or --ont should be enabled)
-         -q         Calculate BAQ [Default: false]
-         -d         Gap prob [Default: 1e-4, (for ONT use 1e-2)] -e         Gap extension [Default: 0.1]
+         --baq, -q         Calculate BAQ [Disabled by default] --gapOpen, -d         Gap prob [Default: 1e-4, (for ONT use 1e-2)] --gapExt, -e         Gap extension [Default: 0.1]
-         -b         DP bandwidth [Default: 20]
+         --bandwidth, -b         DP bandwidth [Default: 20]
-         -c         Use consensus confident blocks [Default: false] -t         Indel size threshold for confident blocks [Default: 10 (for ONT use 20)] -s         Before calculating BAQ set all base qualities to this number [Default: 40 (for ONT use 20)] -m         Minimum base quality (or BAQ if -q is set) to be considered as a marker  [Default: 20 (for ONT use 10)]
+         --consensus, -c         Use consensus confident blocks [Disabled by default] --indelThreshold, -t         Indel size threshold for confident blocks [Default: 10 (for ONT use 20)] --initQ, -s         Before calculating BAQ set all base qualities to this number [Default: 40 (for ONT use 20)] --minQ, -m         Minimum base quality (or BAQ if -q is set) to be considered as a marker  [Default: 20 (for ONT use 10)]
+         --primMarginScore, -p         Minimum margin between the consistensy score of primary and secondary alignment to select the secondary alignment [Default: 50]
+         --primMarginRandom, -r         Maximum margin between the consistensy score of primary and secondary alignment to select one randomly [Default: 50]
+         --minScore, -n         Minimum consistency score of the selected secondary alignment [Default: -50]
 ```

 The default values are set for the HiFi reads and the input bam file must be sorted by read name and contain the `cs` tag.
 So given a bam file (usually sorted by reference position) you can run these lines: